Tri-series: Shafali Verma, Smriti Mandhana star against Australia in India’s record run-chase

-Shafali Verma and Smriti Mandhana starred with the bat as India stayed alive in the women’s T20I tri-series after a seven-wicket win against Australia at the Junction Oval, Melbourne on Saturday.
+Shafali Verma and Smriti Mandhana starred with the bat as India stayed alive in the women’s T20I tri-series after a seven-wicket win against Australia in Melbourne on Saturday.

 Against world No 1 Australia, the openers laid the foundation for India’s highest successful run-chase in the shortest format.